“…Conclusive proof that compelling art can be developed with community participation.”

 - May 5 – 26

-Click here to learn about more technique classes for active adults and the Forty+ program.
+Click here to learn about the weekly technique classes for active adults

 “On the days that Jane’s troupe was at the Center, fifteen to twenty seniors could be seen on their feet, moving and dancing with the members of the dance company.
 The others were watching with interest.
 It is a tribute to the young dancers that they were able to inspire people who sometimes have difficulty walking to get out of their chairs and move their bodies in harmony with both the music and the trained dancers who accompanied them.
 It is also to their credit that in our multi-ethnic center, they were able to engage and include many participants who speak no English.” – Nelly Urbach, Walter Reed Senior Center Director

-Click here to contact us if you would like information about bringing JFD to your group.
+Click here to contact us for information about bringing JFD to your group.

 Senior Adult workshops are supported by Washington Forrest Foundation and Arlington Community Foundation.